AmericanRedCross/street-view-starter/README.md

 ### 3. Assign a Green View score to each image/feature

-Now that we have a point feature for each image, we want to calculate a Green View Index (GVI) score for each image and assign that score to the relevant point feature.
-We can use the [`assign_gvi_to_points.py`]('./src/assign_gvi_to_points.py') script for this.
+Now that we have a point feature for each image, we want to analyze each image and assign a score to the relevant point feature.
+We can use the [`score_images.py`]('./src/score_images.py') script for this.
+We have two methods implemented.

+With the `PIXELS` option, we can calculate a Green View Index (GVI) score.
 For more information on how GVI is calculated, see Li et al. (2015), [_Who lives in greener neighborhoods?_](https://doi.org/10.1016/j.ufug.2015.07.006), Urban Forestry & Urban Greening 14, pp.751--759.

+With the `SEGMENTATION` option, we can also use a pre-trained machine learning model to label the parts of each image then store the percentage labelled vegetation.

 #### Example